 - 4.1 As reported to the Traffic Management Sub-Committee in various reports over the past 12 months, Network Rail identified some potential issues with the overall cost profile to deliver the Cow Lane highway project, and they discovered some potential design issues with existing utility services in the road.
 As a reminder to the Committee, the original cost estimates to deliver the scheme were based on utilising Network Rail's existing contractor responsible for the viaduct, who were already mobilised between the two bridges.
-Unfortunately, the CPO process delayed the proposed programme, and this contractor has since left site. - 4.2 Network Rail have engaged their consultants to complete a value engineering exercise alongside the likely main contractor in order to identify potential cost savings by redesigning and reducing the scope of certain elements of the project.
+Unfortunately, the CPO process delayed the proposed programme, and this contractor has since left site. - 4.2 Network Rail have completed a value engineering exercise alongside a main contractor in order to identify potential cost savings by redesigning and reducing the scope of certain elements of the project.
 The Council has been involved in the review primarily to ensure the essential elements of the scheme are retained, (such as the new footway on the east side of the southern bridge).
 The Council remains reliant on Network Rail in confirming a programme of works, and Network Rail remain the lead organisation in delivering the project. - 4.3 The value engineering exercise to date has identified some potential areas where the overall project scope can be reduced without affecting the overall project objectives.
-The main points to note relate to the pedestrian facilities to cross the road between both bridges and a subsequent new layout to include a zebra crossing (instead of a pedestrian refuge), and a request by Network Rail to close Cow Lane throughout the duration of the works, which has since been rejected by the Council.
+The main points to note relate to the pedestrian facilities to cross the road between both bridges and a subsequent new layout to include a zebra crossing (instead of a pedestrian refuge), and a request by Network Rail to close Cow Lane throughout the duration of the works, which has since been rejected by the Council. - 4.4 Network Rail confirmed in December 2016 that they are now required to carry out a full procurement process in order to identify a suitable contractor to construct the scheme.
+Network Rail have confirmed this process will unfortunately delay the start of works until after Reading Festival in August 2017.
+Officers are currently awaiting a programme from Network Rail detailing the overall project plan.

-4.4 Final designs will now take place by Network Rail's consultant, with a more detailed presentation of the final layout expected late October early November 2016.
-It is also likely Network Rail will be able to confirm the programme of works at this point.
 Officers will continue to update Members on the latest position through the Traffic Management Sub-Committee.